Light Higgsinos for electroweak naturalness in mirage-mediated high-scale supersymmetry: Electroweak Naturalness

 Let us continue to discuss the fine-tuning issue.
 In order to estimate quantitatively to what extent the $Z$-boson mass is sensitive to the variations of the Higgs sector parameters, we take the conventional fine-tuning measure defined by

 where $a$ stands for the parameters involved in the Higgs scalar potential~\cite{Ellis:1986yg, Barbieri:1987fn,Dimopoulos:1995mi}.\footnote{ There are also other ways to quantify the degree of fine-tuning for the electroweak symmetry breaking.
-See, for example, ref.~\cite{Baer:2013gva} for more discussion.
-We also refer the reader to refs.~\cite{Baer:2019tee, Baer:2020sgm} for a recent discussion of electroweak naturalness using other convention of the fine-tuning measure in general mirage mediation. } In the mirage mediation under consideration, the Higgs sector has $|\tilde m^2_{H_u}|\lesssim \tilde m^2_{H_d}/8\pi^2$, so the minimization conditions of the Higgs scalar potential require
+See, for example, Ref.~\cite{Baer:2013gva} for more discussion.
+We also refer the reader to Refs.~\cite{Baer:2019tee, Baer:2020sgm} for a recent discussion of electroweak naturalness using other convention of the fine-tuning measure in general mirage mediation. } For moderate to large $\tan\beta$ values, the ratio between the Higgs VEVs is given by $\tan\beta\simeq (\tilde m^2_{H_d} +\tilde m^2_{H_u} + 2|\mu|^2)/|B\mu|$.
+Then, in terms of the mass parameters in the Higgs sector, $a = \{\mu$, $B$, $\tilde m^2_{H_d}$, $\tilde m^2_{H_u} \}$, the $Z$-boson mass is expressed as follows: